 Full optimization of state-owned assets can generate asset yield.
 The average yield of state-owned assets is an important metric because the yield of an asset refers to the return that the government receives from owning and managing the asset.
-This can include things like rental income, dividends from stock investments, or interest from bonds.
-The yield can be measured in a variety of ways, such as the annual percentage return on the investment or the total return over a given period of time.
-It is important because it can help fund government operations and measure the efficiency and effectiveness of government investment decisions.
+This The economic benefits for the government and the community from the developcan include things like rental income, dividends from stock investments, or interest ment and utilization of the sports field include employment, the circulation of money from bonds.
+The yield can be measured in a variety of ways, such as the annual in the community, and income received by the central and regional governments. percentage return on the investment or the total return over a given period of time.
+The overall value of the economic benefits from the development and utilization of It is important because it can help fund government operations and measure the the object of analysis for 7 years (2 years of development and 5 years of rental period efficiency and effectiveness of government investment decisions. along with the difference in terminal value) is IDR 8,719,140,872.13.